Skip to main contentSkip to navigation

 Electrostatic discharge during handling (installing an M.2 drive without a grounding strap) can damage the controller silicon's input protection diodes on specific data or power pins.
 The drive may partially enumerate but fail during data transfer, or fail to initialize entirely depending on which pins were affected.

-Diagnostic Workflow for Electrically Damaged SSDs
+What Is the Diagnostic Process for Electrically Damaged SSDs?

 Diagnosis follows a systematic voltage-rail-by-rail approach.
 The goal is to identify which specific component failed before applying any power to the drive through the system bus, preventing secondary damage from shorts.